pjsimba16/TrackingAsia-EAI/README.md

   ### Excel Template

+  You may add the data series that you would like to include in the EAI machine learning analysis within the excel template.
+Just ensure that the filename contains 'EAI_excel_template' in it.
+While the template can be filled in manually, you may also utilize the automatic data extraction tool that we created, if you have access to CEIC's Python API (PyCEIC).

   The excel template contains 5 sheets:
   - Instructions: Guide for accepted values in each column for each sheet.
   - InfoQ: Information for each data series of quarterly frequency.